fttlov/JCAdvance/README.md

 ## Key Differences in JCAdvance
 - **New Gyro Concept:** Focuses on a completely revised approach to Gyro Motion
+- **6-Axis mode:** All 6 virtual Xbox analog axes are now concurrently usable on Joy-cons
 - **GUI:** New config tool and redesigned user-friendly main interface
-- **Six-Axis Support:** Full motion sensing for Joy-Cons is now a reality
 - **Bug Fixes**, **improvements** and some **new features**

 While *DSAdvance* was primarily designed for two-handed Sony controllers with Joy-Con support, *JCAdvance* focuses on making Joy-Cons easy and intuitive to use.
 It introduces flexible gyroscope adjustments via the **Gyro Space** setting.

 The core philosophy of Gyro Motion differs between controller types:
 * **Two-handed controllers:** Gyro is best used for fine-tuning and adjusting classic stick aiming.
 * **Joy-Cons:** True, free-hand full gyro motion control.
-Using the right stick for aiming in FPS/TPS becomes obsolete.
+Using the right stick for aiming in FPS/TPS becomes obsolete.<br>

-* **Stick as Triggers (Analog Trigger Emulation):** Since the right analog stick is freed up by gyro aiming, you can now map it to emulate virtual Xbox analog triggers (LT/RT).
-This elegantly bypasses the Joy-Con's physical limitation of having only digital (clicky) ZL/ZR buttons.
+Since the right analog stick is now completely free, **JCAdvance allows you to use the right stick's Y-axis as analog triggers** alongside your physical digital ZL/ZR buttons.
+This enables simultaneous digital and analog control in AAA games:<br>
-  * **How it works:** Your physical ZL/ZR buttons stay fully active for instant, 100% digital clicks (perfect for rapid-fire shooting), while the Right Stick acts as a secondary, highly-precise analog lever for gradual input (perfect for driving or aiming mechanics).<br>

-**Real-world examples:** <br>
-    * *RDR2:* Perform the iconic dueling mechanic (gradually drawing your weapon) by slowly pulling the analog stick down.<br>
-    * *GTA:* Lightly push the stick to cock the hammer or lock-on/aim.
-To shoot: click ZR(RT) or push it further.
-You can also use it for progressive throttle and braking while driving.
+* **Simultaneous Input:** You can push the right stick slightly to prepare, draw, or aim a weapon, and then instantly click physical ZR to fire.<br>

+Examples of use:<br>
+* **Red Dead Redemption 2:** Slowly pull the right stick UP to fill the draw meter in duels (bypassing the digital trigger issue); smoothly cock your revolver's hammer and fire or just rapid fire by digital ZR trigger <br>
+* **GTA V:** Uusing the right stick (up/down) for analog gas/brakes in vehicles or progressive trigger actions on foot.

 ## What's New
 - **Config tool:** all primary settings, Gyro options, button mapping, and hotkeys now can be configured via a GUI